 The guidance under ASC 606 is fairly similar to ASC 605.
 Many of the complex issues that arose under ASC 605 are likely to arise in ASC 606 as well.
 However, there are some differences between the old and new standard.

 The first key difference between ASC 605 and 606 is the concept of control.
 Unlike ASC 605, ASC 606 explicitly emphasizes the concept of control as a key determinative factor in whether an entity is a principal or an agent.
 Under ASC 605, entities are provided with a list of eight indicators (two of which are considered strong indicators) that are determinative in evaluating whether an entity is a principal or an agent.
-Similarly, ASC 606 has five indicators of an agent relationship that are used to assist an entity in determining whether it has control or not.
+Similarly, ASC 606 has three indicators of principal relationship that are used to assist an entity in determining whether it has control or not.

 A final key difference is that ASC 605 provides specific rules for shipping and handling, as well as for sales and excise taxes.
 The only guidance provided under ASC 606 for shipping and handling fees or taxes is that the transaction price should exclude “amounts collected on behalf of third parties.”

 Determining the principal/agent to a transaction under the new revenue standard is quite similar to the current practice of ASC 605.
 The concept of control is more prevalent under the new standard, and the indicators have been consolidated and given equal weight.
 There is continued debate regarding some key application issues in the new standard, such as the interaction between the agency indicators and the notion of control, as well as determining the gross amount recognized when an entity does not know the price charged to the end customer.
 We expect that these complex issues will continue to be discussed by the stakeholders, standard setters, and industries to determine how to best reflect the transfer of control and risk in transactions where goods or services pass through multiple entities to get to the final customer.